AdobeDocs/media-analytics.en/help/reporting/dimensions/chapter-offset.md

 ## Dimension items

-Each item is the integer offset value, in seconds, reported on `media.chapterStart`.
+Each item is the integer offset value, in seconds, reported on [chapter start](/help/implementation/events/chapters/chapter-start.md).